This country abounds with engrossing national parks. Hundreds of them.

 An hour’s drive from BIG4 Howard Springs leads to a national park jam-packed with fabulous features.
 Gorgeous fast-flowing waterfalls and their welcoming waterholes are the top attractions, ably supported by monsoon forest, sandstone outcrops, iconic termite mounds, and all manner of native animals and birds.
 A day-trip must.

-Nearby accommodation: BIG4 Howard Springs Holiday Park.
+Nearby accommodation: BIG4 Howard Springs Holiday Park or BIG4 Hidden Valley Holiday Park.

 Head below the surface and marvel at spectacular natural wonders that make up South Australia’s only World Heritage site.
 Located on the outskirts of the town centre, Naracoorte Caves are considered one of the world’s most important fossil sites, creating a snapshot of a landscape 500,000 years in the making.
 Incredible.